Rehabilitation - Sports - Standing MRI - X-Ray

 So, consider whether you need to improve your posture and take the necessary steps to feeling better.

 You may wish to take advantage of free resources available at: straightenupaustralia.com.au, juststartwalking.com.au, backyourinnerathlete.com.au, and sitright.com.au.
 There are also widgets available for download to assist you.
-These sites are put together by the Chiropractors Association of Australia as a community service initiative for the annual Spinal Health Week.
+These sites are put together by the Australian Chiropractors Association as a community service initiative for the annual Spinal Health Week.

 We can also provide advice regarding the best type of pillow, mattress and types of furniture for you, along with office/computer/desk set up.

 If you’d like a posture assessment or need help for a particular posture problem, call 9584 4856 to book your appointment.